super7ramp/croiseur/README.md

 * It embeds [dictionaries][] for multiple languages;
 * It provides several crossword [solvers][] capable of finding various grid fillings;
 * It can import and export puzzles in the [xd][] format;
+* It is able to suggest [clues][];
 * It can be used through a simple [desktop application][] for manual authoring, as well as a [command-line interface][] for automation;
-* It is designed to be [extensible][]: Solvers, dictionaries and even user interfaces can be plugged to a core component.
+* It is designed to be [extensible][]: Solvers, dictionaries, clue providers, puzzle formats and even user interfaces can be plugged to a core component.

 ### Getting Started 🚀